Buy Ethereum Canada (ETH)

 You need to get verified to fund your account with CAD or USD.

-Once you've funded your account with CAD or USD, you're set to buy some crypto.
-QuadrigaCX has Bitcoin (XBT in their system), Ethereum (ETH), Litecoin (LTC), Bitcoin Cash (BCH), and Bitcoin Gold (BTG)
+Once you’ve funded your account with CAD, you’re set to buy some crypto.

-Most have not heard of it, and many who have don’t understand it.
+Most of you have probably heard of it but not everyone has fully understood it.
 It’s not the easiest thing to grasp, partially because it is so new and unlike anything before it, but it is certainly worth your time to learn.

 What Is Ethereum?

-Ethereum is a platform that allows the creation of decentralized applications, or DApps.
-Like cryptocurrencies, it relies on blockchain to enable the platform to be open sourced and free from a managing person or entity.
+Ethereum is an open-source platform that allows the creation of decentralized applications, or DApps.
+Like cryptocurrencies, it relies on blockchain to enable the platform to be open-sourced and free from a managing person or entity.

 A blockchain is basically a group of independent users, often referred to as “nodes,” who work together to maintain all of the applications and data that are stored on the blockchain, which is public.